teonite/deployment/doc/configdescription.rst

       Branch used to clone source
 * *local*
       Local repository directory, placed inside main local directory

+      *Default:* creates folder with current date as name
 * *dirs*
       Directories and files which deployment archive is made of